mikewest/fallow/data/articles/2007/12/now-i-have-a-colourful-bash-prompt.markdown

 ArticleID:  83
 Published:  1197321853
 Modified:   1197475721
-Title:      Now I have a colourful `bash` prompt
+Title:      "Now I have a colourful `bash` prompt"
-Slug:       now-i-have-a-colourful-bash-prompt
+Slug:       "now-i-have-a-colourful-bash-prompt"
-OneLine:    My jealousy of Adriano's pretty `bash` prompt has been assuaged by the construction of my own, _prettier_ and _more functional_ prompt.
-So there!
+OneLine:    "My jealousy of Adriano's pretty `bash` prompt has been assuaged by the construction of my own, _prettier_ and _more functional_ prompt.
+So there!"
 Tags:
     - Personal